raymondxu/java-workshop/README.md

 Enums are essentially mini-classes that represent a set of constants.
 They can optionally have fields and methods.
 Some other basic examples of enum use cases are to represent the days of the week, planets in our solar system, and chess pieces.

 Notes:
-The constructor must be `private` to preserve type-safety.
+The enum constructor must be `private` to preserve type-safety.
 Since enum constants are `final`, we compare them using `==`.

 <a id="abstraction"></a>